 Surround Yourself with Positivity

-When you set out to make or break habits you might be tempted to either keep your intentions to yourself or shout them to the world.
+When you set out to create new habits you might be tempted to either keep your intentions to yourself or shout them to the world.
 The truth is the best thing to do is somewhere in the middle.

 Assess carefully who you tell about the change you’re making.
 We all have people in our lives who are less than supportive, or pessimistic (or simply too realistic).
 It’s hard enough to overcome your own negative self-talk, you don’t need anyone else echoing it.